 - Unglazed clay pots are perfect for children to paint.

-- They absorb mineral salts and may produce a white crusty build-up on the outside.
+- Terracotta absorbs mineral salts and may produce a white crusty build-up on the outside.

-- Clay pots are breakable, and the chards can have sharp edges, so not necessarily a good idea for very young children.
+- Clay pots are breakable.
+The chards can have sharp edges, so not necessarily a good idea for very young children.

 - Plants put directly inside terracotta and cement pots can stain the outside from the salts and minerals in the soil and water.
 This can be avoided by painting the inside and bottom with a coat of non-toxic waterproof paint.

-- They are bottom heavy (weight is generally at the base) so suitable for windy sites.
+- They are bottom-heavy (weight is generally at the base).
+Very suitable for windy sites.